..................................................

 quite a few times and visited the Kerkar family, a relative (from my wife’s

-majestic structure made of ‘Chira’ or red stone, with old architecture, with a pathway and arched
+majestic structure made of ‘Chira’ or red laterite stone, with traditional architecture, with a pathway and arched

-pillars for entry.
+pillars for entry into the compound.
 It is in a remote corner of Keri next to the Ravalnath temple.
+I could tell that this structure had a story to tell.

 During one of my visits to Goa and the Kerkar house, I noticed a picture of a